bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Hooks.md

 ## Ancient Dragon Roost
 North of [Causdin](Causdin) there is a large cave structure which used to house a dragon and wyvern.
 The Imp from [Returning The Heart](#Returning%20The%20Heart) might be here.

-## Find The Missing Shipment
-In [Causdin](Causdin), shipments are going missing.

-Reward: 100 Silver, 10 silver a season in additional income from improved trade with Crosshaven.

 ## Ruins in the Lake
 [Arturas-Gabrys](Arturas-Gabrys) remembers hearing of ancient ruins rumors in Dorna.